 For many consumers, Primark is irresistible.
 The clothes mirror the latest trends featured in fashion magazines at a fraction of the cost of other high street stores.
 This has resulted in a culture of disposable fashion.
-Shoppers can afford to buy the clothing of the moment, wear it a few times and then discard them ready for the next fashion trend.
+Shoppers can afford to buy the clothing of the moment, wear it a few times and then discard it, ready for the next fashion trend.

 Primark opened its first store in Dublin in 1969 under the name Penneys.
 Following its success in Ireland, the brand opened its first store in the UK in Derby back in 1973.
 However, due to another company called J.C.
 Penney owning the rights to the name outside of Ireland, the Primark brand was born for use in the UK and Europe.

 Primark now has more than 350 stores worldwide and is continuing to grow.
 The retail giant began its rapid expansion in the UK throughout the 2000s.
-In 2005, Primark owners, AB Foods, bought the Littlewoods retail stores for £409 million, keeping 40 of the 119 stores and selling the remainder.
+In 2005, Primark’s owners, AB Foods, bought the Littlewoods retail stores for £409 million, keeping 40 of the 119 stores and selling the remainder.

 In May 2006, the first Primark store to be opened outside of the UK and Ireland was launched in Spain.
 There are now stores in Germany, Franchise, Portugal, the Netherlands, the US, Belgium, Austria and Italy.

 Primark uses social media heavily to tempt shoppers into stores.
-The brand has 11 million followers, with Instagram being the most popular platform used to interact with its audience.
+The brand has 7.3 million followers, with Instagram being the most popular platform used to interact with its audience.
 The number of Primark’s social media fans is growing at a rapid pace as young people increasingly use their mobile phones to browse fashions before hitting the shops.

-And with Next, Marks & Spencer and Debenhams all closing stores, Primark are continuing to grow both in the UK and overseas.
+And with Next, Marks & Spencer and Debenhams all closing stores, Primark is continuing to grow both in the UK and overseas.
 Being able to respond quickly to consumer demand and keeping their prices steady has made Primark a force to be reckoned with.

 Is Primark a franchise?

-As you can’t buy a Primark franchise, there is no way to estimate what the cost would be if one should exist.
+As you can’t buy a Primark franchise, there is no way to estimate what the cost would be if one did exist.
 However, other retail store franchises are seeking franchisees at the moment to suit all budgets.
 Here are just two of the opportunities that you may want to consider:

-Noa Noa is a Danish-inspired fashion franchise that appeals to a predominately female market and specialises in modern, bohemian styles that communicate confidence and an appreciation for self-expression.
-The brand operates in 20 countries, boasts more than 60 unique concept stores and also has a presence in over 400 multi-brand stores.
+Noa Noa is a Danish-inspired fashion franchise that appeals to a predominately female market and specialises in modern, bohemian styles that communicate confidence and an appreciation of self-expression.
+The brand operates in 20 countries, boasts more than 60 unique concept stores and has a presence in over 400 multi-brand stores.